Scanf: Format string specifications

 The above format string scans the first seven characters as a decimal integer, then reads the remaining as a string until a space, newline, or tab is found, then consumes whitespace until the first non-whitespace character is found, then consumes that character, and finally scans the remaining characters as a double.
 Therefore, a robust program must check whether the scanf call succeeded and take appropriate action.
-If the input was not in the correct format, the erroneous data will still be on the input stream and must discarded before new input can be read.
+If the input was not in the correct format, the erroneous data will still be on the input stream and must be discarded before new input can be read.
 An alternative method, which avoids this, is to use fgets and then examine the string read in.
 The last step can be done by sscanf, for example.